RobotLocomotion/styleguide/pyguide.md

 </p>

 <p class="drake">
-A large number of sections are intentially hidden, as they do not apply to Drake development.
+A large number of sections are intentionally hidden, as they do not apply to Drake development.
 For all other aspects of code style, please see Drake's
 <a href="https://drake.mit.edu/code_style_guide.html#python-style">
 Code Style Guide</a> documentation page.